undeadgrishnackh/one-click-minik8s/NOTES.md

 - installer_title.py
     - Unit:
-        - assert has a console
+        - ✅ assert has a console
-        - assert the message
+        - ✅ assert the message, the title and the separator
-        - assert the print message behaviour
+        - ✅ assert the print message behaviour

 - menu_elements.exit
     - unit: